apache/cordova-docs/www/_posts/2024-10-28-cordova-plugin-file-8.1.2.md

 ## Release Highlights

 This patch is a regression fix.
-To see [8.1.1](https://cordova.apache.org/announcements/2024/10/23/cordova-plugin-file-8.1.1.html) higlights for full details.
+See [8.1.1 release blog](https://cordova.apache.org/announcements/2024/10/23/cordova-plugin-file-8.1.1.html) post for more details.

 In 8.1.1, the `FileEntry.toURL()` method broke when used on any `file://` that didn't lead to the app's internal assets on Android.
 This is now corrected.

 This bug didn't effect iOS devices.

-Please report any issues you find by following the this [How to File a Bug](https://github.com/apache/cordova#filing-a-bug) guide!
+Please report any issues you find by following the [How to File a Bug](https://github.com/apache/cordova#filing-a-bug) guide!

 <!--more-->
 # Changes include: